Hosted OpenMemory MCP Now Available

 Setting Up OpenMemory

-Getting started with OpenMemory is straight forward and takes just a few minutes to set up on your local machine.
-Follow these steps:
+Getting started with OpenMemory is straightforward and takes just a few minutes to set up on your local machine.
+Follow these steps:1.
+Clone the Repository

 2. Set Up Environment Variables